ali-320/DBMS_HealthManagementSystem/README.md

 3. After that run the commands mention in insert_patients.sql

+4. After that run the load_csv_to_mysql.py file to insert data into the SQL DB.

-4. Open the Pre_Process folder, and run the data_prepare.py to get the data for model training.
+5. Open the Pre_Process folder, and run the data_prepare.py to get the data for model training.